 The namespace name can be any valid URL-safe string, supplied at installation time.

-Keep in mind that registries typically expect namespace to exist before any images can be pushed into it.
+Keep in mind that a registry typically expects the namespace to exist before any images can be pushed into it.

 Kots has been tested for compatibility with the following registries:

 - Google Container Registry (GCR)

 - Sonatype Nexus